-A historic photograph of an unknown date shows the house with a two-story barn in the background.
-The house shows more of its original elements such as cornice brackets and decorative porch posts and brackets.
+A historic photograph of an unknown date shows the previous house with a two-story barn in the background.
+In the photograph the house shows its original elements such as cornice brackets and decorative porch posts and brackets.

-Photo 1 Photo of H.W.
-Ostrom house, Eureka Fruit Farm, unknown date, courtesy property owner.
+Photo 1 H.W.
+Ostrom house, Eureka Fruit Farm, unknown date, courtesy of former property owner, house and barn no longer extant